 The copyright law of the United States (title 17, United States code) governs the making of photocopies or other reproductions of copyrighted material.
-Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reprouction.
+Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these conditions is that the photocopy or reproduction is not to be "used for any purpose other than private study, scholarship or research."

 If a user makes a photocopy for purposes in excess of "fair use," that user may be liable for copyright infringement.
-This library reserves the right to refuse a copying order if, in its judgement, fulfillment of the order would involve a violation of copyright law.
+This library reserves the right to refuse a copying order if, in its judgment, fulfillment of the order would involve a violation of copyright law.